Fire & Explosion Investigations,

 Click here to view modeling movies

 CSE is involved in the development and use of a wide range of fire modeling codes including zone models (e.g. CFAST), field models (i.e., commercial CFD models and the National Institute of Standards and Technology's Fire Dynamics Simulator (FDS)), and specialized models for movement of smoke and other contaminants (e.g. CONTAM and ASET-B).
 CSE recognizes the importance of model verification and validation and makes extensive use of in-house experimental results and existing literature data to verify the appropriateness and accuracy of its models.
 CSE's vast knowledge of fire growth and development allows for proper interpretation of modeling results.
-A voluntary survey of the capabilities and availability of computer fire models has been conducted by CSE and the results, as well as an associated Journal of Fire Protection Engineering article are available at www.firemodelsurvey.com.
+A voluntary survey of the capabilities and availability of computer fire models has been conducted by CSE and the results, as well as an associated Journal of Fire Protection Engineering article, are available at www.firemodelsurvey.com.

 Material Characterization and Product Liability

 An essential component of fire investigation is understanding the flammability and combustion characteristics of materials involved in the initiation and spread of a fire.
-CSE has numerous test apparatus for material characterization, including the RPP, TPP, and Dynamic Radiant/Convective Flow apparatuses, as well as, dual radiant panels, burners, and a convective oven.
+CSE has numerous test apparatus for material characterization, including the RPP, TPP, and Dynamic Radiant/Convective Flow apparatuses, as well as dual radiant panels, burners, and a convective oven.
 CSE has a full array of radiometers, thermocouples, and gas analysis equipment to capture material data during combustion.
-CSE has conducted thousands of failure analysis tests on products involved in various fire and combustion incidents including clothing (children and adult as well as thermally protective), interior and exterior structural elements, heating and cooling devices, electrical components and systems, and fire notification devices.
+CSE has conducted thousands of failure analysis tests on products involved in various fire and combustion incidents including clothing (children and adult as well as thermally protective), interior and exterior structural elements, heating and cooling devices, electrical components and systems, and fire detection and notification devices.

 Expert Witness Testimony